hotkeymuc/haul2/README.md

 //HotKey

 ## Versions
-This project has been superseded by [HAUL3](https://github.com/hotkeymuc/haul3) which comes with a more powerful lexer and parser.
+This second version was in development between early 2012 and 2013.
+It is based on the ugly PHP based first version [HAUL1](https://github.com/hotkeymuc/haul1) which was more like a proof-of-concept.

-If you are curious for the origins of this project, then have a look at the ugly PHP based first version [HAUL1](https://github.com/hotkeymuc/haul1).
+It has been superseded by [HAUL3](https://github.com/hotkeymuc/haul3) which comes with a more powerful lexer and parser that knows namespaces and has a real AST.

 ## Features and Limitations